banrahan/PyTeaser/goose/README.rst.txt

 Configuration
 -------------

-There is two way to pass configuration to goose.
-The first one is to pass to goose a Configuration() object.
-The second one is to pass a configuration dict
+There are two ways to pass configuration to goose.
+The first one is to pass goose a Configuration() object.
+The second one is to pass a configuration dict.

-For instance, if you want to change the userAgent used by Goose juste pass :
+For instance, if you want to change the userAgent used by Goose just
+pass:

 ::

     >>> g = Goose({'browser_user_agent': 'Mozilla'})

-Switching parser : Goose can now be use with lxml html parser or lxml soup parser.
+Switching parsers : Goose can now be used with lxml html parser or lxml soup parser.
 By default the html parser is used.
-If you want to use the soup parser passe it in the configuration dict :
+If you want to use the soup parser pass it in the configuration dict :

 ::